-Small Cap Core Composite // Annual Disclosure Presentation
+Small Cap Focus Composite // GIPS Report

 Organization | RMB Capital Management, LLC ("RMB Capital") is an independent investment advisor registered with the Securities and Exchange Commission under the Investment Advisers Act of 1940 and established in 2005.
 The GIPS firm is defined as RMB Asset Management ("RMB AM"), a division of RMB Capital Management, LLC.
 Previously, the firm was defined as RMB Capital and was redefined on January 1, 2016 to only include the asset management business due to the difference in how its investment strategies and services are offered.
 RMB AM claims compliance with the Global investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
 RMB AM has been independently verified for the periods April 1, 2005 through December 31, 2019.
 The verification report(s) is/are available upon request.
 A firm that claims compliance with the GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.
-Verification provides assurance on whether the firm's policies and procedures to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
+Verification provides assurance on whether the firm's policies and procedures related to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
 Verification does not provide assurance on the accuracy of any specific performance report.

-Description | The Small Cap Strategy product reflects the performance of fully discretionary fee-paying equity accounts, which have an investment objective of long-term growth using a portfolio of primarily small-cap stocks and for comparison purposes is measured against the Russell 2000 index.
-The inception date of the Small Cap Composite is April 30, 1999 and the Composite was created on March 31, 2002.
+Description | The Small Cap Focus Strategy reflects the performance of fully discretionary equity accounts, which have an investment objective of long-term growth using a portfolio of primarily small-cap stocks and for comparison purposes is measured against the Russell 2000 index.
+The Strategy seeks to maintain a concentrated portfolio of approximately 40 securities.
+The inception date of the Small Cap Focus Composite is December 31, 2018 and the Composite was created on December 31, 2018.
 The composite includes small cap equity portfolios invested in undervalued companies as suggested by RMB Capital's proprietary economic return framework, with relatively small market capitalizations (generally under \$2.5 billion at the time of initial purchase) and with both growth and value attributes.
 Valuations and returns are computed and stated in U.S. Dollars.
-Effective November 2021, Jeff Madden is no longer a portfolio manager for the strategy.
-There is no change to the strategy's investment process.